Historical Background

 Support

+The GCP is affiliated with the Institute of Noetic Sciences, which manages our non-profit logistics, and hosts occasional meetings.
 The project has been supported from the beginning by generous contributions of time and expertise as well as money to defray expenses.
 A long list of people are responsible but I would like especially to note the help in various forms from Greg Nelson, John Walker, Dean Radin, Paul Bethke, Richard Adams, Peter Bancel, and Rick Berger.
 The full list is much longer, and includes the egg hosts as well.

 The GCP Experiment